+H0038 Youth Support by a qualified Youth Support provider. - Threshold is 416 units per member, per calendar year which includes both individual and group.
+This service is provided to members ages 12 to 17.
+Additional services must be prior authorized via Optum Idaho or Provider Express.
 H0038 HF Recovery Coaching by a qualified Recovery Coach - Threshold is 416 units per member, per calendar year.
 This service is provided to members age 18 and older.
 Additional services must be prior authorized via Optum Idaho or Provider Express .
-H0046 Family Support Services by a qualified Family Support Partner - Threshold is 208 units per calendar year.
+H0046 Family Support Services by a qualified Family Support Partner - Threshold is 416 units per calendar year.
 This service is provided to members under the age of 18 years of age and their families.
 Additional services must be prior authorized via Optum Idaho or Provider Express .